chesterwizzle/Haikuverse/Haikuverse Public Gallery.md

 - **Blazing Fast & Always Fresh:** Leverages Incremental Static Regeneration (ISR) for core content (`/poet/[nickname]`, `/constellation/[name]`).
 This combines the instant load times of static generation with the ability to automatically refresh data from Firebase in the background, ensuring content like new stars and follower counts stays up-to-date without needing a redeploy.
 - **Interactive Homepage Hub:** Features a dynamic **Zeitgeist Map** highlighting trending community themes and a **Poet Search** bar for easy discovery.
-- **Clear User Acquisition Funnel:** A prominent call-to-action on the main page directs new visitors to the Google Play Store, creating a direct path from discovery to download.
+- **Smart User Acquisition Funnel:** A context-aware call-to-action system intelligently routes users based on authentication status.
+Subscribers that click on the Print Studio Call to Action are sent directly to their Print Studio, while guests are directed to a dedicated Print Studio Promo page (`/print-studio-promo`).
+The promo page leverages high-fidelity physical product imagery ("Forge Artifacts") to drive conversion by focusing on the tangible utility of the platform.
 - **Fully Responsive & Mobile-First:** The entire gallery is built with a mobile-first philosophy to align with the Haikuverse ecosystem.
 All pages, from the interactive homepage to the feature-rich Print Studio, are fully responsive, using a modern CSS architecture that defaults to a clean, single-column layout on phones and scales up gracefully for tablets and desktops.
 - **Dynamic Poet Portfolios:** Every poet gets a unique, shareable, statically-generated page that automatically showcases their bio, high-resolution avatar, owned constellations, and contributions to other constellations.
 - **Immersive Constellation Galleries:** Each constellation has its own dedicated, statically-generated page featuring its fable, lore image, and a gallery of all the stars within it.
 - **Detailed Star Experience:** A server-rendered star page showcases each creation with a high-resolution, optimized image slideshow timed to the cadence of the audio preview and a display for community like counts.
 - **Personalized Member Dashboard:** Logged-in users access a dashboard that calls serverless API routes to display their Haikuverse **nickname** and real-time lists of poets they **follow** and who **follow them**.
-- **Gated Creator Access:** Provides a convenient link to the **Haikuverse Web Creator** and the **Print Studio** for authenticated subscribers.
+- **Value-Driven Gating:** The application architecture employs a psychological "soft gate" for monetization.
+Instead of a generic paywall, a comprehensive **Benefit Comparison Table** is revealed within the Print Studio flow, clearly differentiating "Guest" vs. "Creator License" tiers.
+This frames the subscription as a value-add across a broad spectrum of services, including manufacturing premium physical goods rather than just software access.
 - **High-Resolution Print Studio:** A dedicated Print Studio empowers creators to browse their generated images and purchase physical Haikucards.
   - **Server-Side Composition:** Uses the `sharp` library to generate two distinct 300 DPI assets per order: a full-bleed **Blueprint** for the printer and a rounded **Preview** for the user.
   - **Immutable Orders:** Implements a "Clump Factory" pattern (`/api/orders/create`) that snapshot-freezes pricing, shipping data, and print specifications into a `pending_payment` document _before_ the transaction begins, ensuring total data integrity.